Random Abstract Cell Complexes: Introduction

-\subheading{Contributions.} We define a model for random abstract cell complexes that generalizes the Linial-Meshulam model~\cite{linial2006homological,costa2016random} for SCs.
-Our model may also be used for random liftings of a given graph to a cell complex.
-We show that sampling from this model is non-trivial due to the combinatorial increase in the number of possible cells.
-Hence, we propose a novel algorithm to approximately sample from the model, focussing on two-dimensional abstract cell complexes.
-We provide an open source implementation of this algorithm in python.
-As a secondary result, our work results in an approximation algorithm to estimate the number of simple cycles in a graph, which may be of independent interest.
+\paragraph{Contributions.} We define a general model for random abstract cell complexes.
+Our model for random abstract cell complexes that generalizes the Linial-Meshulam model~\cite{linial2006homological,costa2016random} for SCs, but may also be used to lift a graph to a $2$-dimensional cell complex.
+Sampling from this model is non-trivial due to combinatorial complexity.
+Thus, we provide an algorithm that lifts graphs to $2$-dimensional cell complexes by randomly adding cells.
+In practice, it is usually desirable to sample $2$-dimensional cell complexes with a certain \emph{number} of $2$-cells rather than a fixed probability.
+We present two related algorithms to achieve this: First, an algorithm that \textbf{approximates the total number of cycles} of each length, which is both of independent interest and makes it possible to set a sampling probability for cycles.
+Second, an (approximate) algorithm that \textbf{samples $2$-cells (cycles) with a given probability}.
+We provide an open source implementation of both algorithms in python.
 Finally, we demonstrate the utility of our random cell complex model: we briefly analyze the orientability and homologies of sampled complexes; use it as a null model to create an evaluation baseline; and demonstrate the use of random liftings to gain insight to neural networks defined on cell complexes~\cite{bodnar2021weisfeiler}.

-\subheading{Outline.} In the remainder of this paper, we first introduces relevant concepts and notation in \Cref{sec:bg-notation} We then present our random cell complex model in \Cref{sec:model} and introduce an efficient approximate sampling algorithm for two-dimensional abstract cell complexes in \Cref{sec:alg} .
+\paragraph{Outline.} In the remainder of this paper, we first introduce relevant concepts and notation in \Cref{sec:bg-notation} before presenting our random cell complex model in \Cref{sec:model}.
+We then introduce our spanning-tree-based method to explore the set of cycles on a graph in \cref{sec:taming}.
+This forms the basis for our approximate cycle counting in \cref{sec:cycle-counting} and our cell sampling algorithm in \cref{sec:cell-sampling-alg}.
 We analyze our algorithm both theoretically in \cref{sec:theoretical-considerations} and empirically in \cref{sec:experiments}.
-Finally, we provide some case studies on application of random CCs in \cref{sec:applications}.
+Finally, we investigate properties of random cell complexes in \cref{sec:model-properties} and provide case studies of applications of random CCs in \cref{sec:applications}.